 Where R(k) is the overlap matrix between projected states:

 Two auxiliary matrices can be defined for efficiency, namely:

 Eq.
 CASTEP 77

 These matrices are used to calculate the spilling parameter:

 Similarly, the density matrix can be straightforwardly calculated as:

 Eq.
 CASTEP 79

-In the case of spin dependent systems, the populations of the two spin components are calculated separately and the sum and difference of the atomic and overlap populations are calculated to find the net charge and spin, respectively.
+For spin dependent systems, the populations of the two spin components are calculated separately and the sum and difference of the atomic and overlap populations are calculated to find the net charge and spin, respectively.

-The spilling parameter should be in the region of a few percent or less in order to ensure that the results are reliable.
+The spilling parameter should be in the region of a few percent or less to ensure that the results are reliable.
 If this is not the case, the number of orbitals in the basis set should be increased with care.
 If this does not significantly improve the spilling parameter, it may be that atomic orbitals do not provide a good representation of some of the states in the system.